-Fujifilm X-T2 versus Nikon D500
+Fujifilm X-T2 vs Nikon D500

 The Fujifilm X-T2 and the Nikon D500 are two enthusiast cameras that were announced, respectively, in July 2016 and January 2016.
 The X-T2 is a mirrorless interchangeable lens camera, while the D500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (38 percent) than the Fujifilm X-T2.
 Moreover, the D500 is substantially heavier (70 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.